OAndris/learning_reference/databases/README.md

 Normalization rules:
 - **First normal form (1NF)**
-    - Values in each cell should be atomic and tables should have no repeating groups (each field in each table has only one value in it - there are no columns representing repeated kinds of data for each row)
+    - **Values in each cell should be atomic and tables should have no repeating groups** (each field in each table has only one value in it - there are no columns representing repeated kinds of data for each row)
     - The order of fields and the order of rows shouldn't matter (if the sequence is important, use an auto-incremented unique value, or a timestamp)
     - E.g. the favourite foods of a person should neither be stored in N separate fields, nor in a single field with comma separated values (instead, a linking table should be used)
 - **Second normal form (2NF)**
-    - No value in a table should depend on only part of a key that can be used to uniquely identify a row (for every non-key column in the table, each value must rely on only the whole key)
+    - **No value in a table should depend on only part of a key** that can be used to uniquely identify a row (for every non-key column in the table, each value must rely on only the whole key)
     - E.g. if a composite key composed of 2 fields is used for uniquely identifying rows, but 1 of 2 keys is enough for uniquely identifying it, then only it should be used (and the second field's values, as well as their mapping to the first field's values can be outsourced to a new table)
 - **Third normal form (3NF)**
-    - Values should not be stored if they can be calculated from another non-key field
+    - **Values should not be stored if they can be calculated from another non-key field**
     - E.g. when prices are stored in a field, discount prices that could be calculated by a formula shouldn't be stored in a second field (it is a meaningless waste of resources, and might as well cause inconsistency in our data)

-## Increasing the speed, integrity and consistency of the database:
+### Increasing the speed, integrity and consistency of the database:
-- Indexes:
+- **Indexes**
     - Tables can have indexes, which allows looking up information quickly
     - A primary key also serves as an index, but in larger tables, additional indexes might help to look up relevant information faster
     - Using indexes is a trade-off: they make the lookup of data faster, but the update of data slower
     - E.g. if customers are often searched up directly by their names, then, in a large table, it can become slow.
 By creating an index for the firstname + lastname fields, the database stores a reference to what each value is in those fields and where it is located, making it faster for the database to return the information
-- Transaction:
+- **Transaction**
     - A set of operations that must all be completed together
     - If any of the operations fails, none of the operations is executed (there is no "partially done", if anything fails, the database is rolled back to the previous, valid, unchanged state)
     - Transactions follow the "ACID" principle, thus transactions are atomic, consistent, isolated, and durable
     - ACID requirements are handled by DBMS when transactions are used
-- Stored procedure:
+- **Stored procedure**
     - A series of commands stored on the database server
     - They allow reusing long or detailed queries (instead of writing them for each use)
     - They also provide a safe way to deal with sensitive data.
 In many cases, access to certain sensitive data (or whole tables) is only allowed through stored procedures rather than directly

-## Security:
+### Security:
 - Access control:
     - User accounts can be created, and different rights can be assigned to each
     - Table and column permissions can granted and restricted
 - Compliance:
     - Personally Identifiable Information (PII) is strictly regulated in some regions and industries
     - HIPAA in the US and GDPR in the EU have strict rules about how PII is handled
+    - Skipping compliance requirements can become a costly mistake
 - SQL injection:
     - A type of attack that includes part of a SQL command entered as a value to hijack a query and change how it works
     - The attacker could delete tables, modify values, delete the entire the database, or retrieve sensitive information, for example